On the heat content functional and its critical domains: Introduction and main results

 \section{Introduction and main results}

-In this paper we consider smooth bounded domains $\Omega$ in a complete Riemannian manifold $M$, and we study those domains which are critical for the heat content $H_{\Omega}(t)$ of the domain at any time fixed $t$, under deformations which preserve the inner volume (see its definition in Section \ref{heatcontent}).
+In this paper we consider smooth bounded domains $\Omega$ in a complete Riemannian manifold $M$, and we study those domains which are critical for the heat content $H_{\Omega}(t)$ of $\Omega$ at any time fixed $t$, under deformations which preserve the inner volume (see the definition in Section \ref{heatcontent}).
 The heat content has been amply studied in the literature and there are many important contributions.
 Of special relevance to this paper are the following aspects: its asymptotic behaviour for small times (see \cite{vdBG1}, \cite{vdBG2}, \cite{S4}, \cite{S3}, \cite{Gil1}, \cite{Gil2}), comparison theorems of isoperimetric nature (\cite{BS}), its relation with the Dirichlet spectrum and the Brownian motion (\cite{mcDM}, \cite{mcD}), and the geometric rigidity of an associated overdetermined problem (\cite{S1}, \cite{S2}).

 The main scope of this paper is to understand the geometry of critical domains, and possibly give a classification.
-We observe that that it is easy to prove a classification when $\Omega$ is a domain in Euclidean space $\real n$, hyperbolic space ${\bf H}^n$ and the hemisphere $\sphere n_+$.
+We observe that that it is easy to prove a classification when $\Omega$ is a domain in Euclidean space $\real n$, hyperbolic space ${\bf H}^n$ or the hemisphere $\sphere n_+$.
 In all these cases the only critical domains are geodesic balls, which in fact are absolute maxima for the heat content, by known comparison results (\cite{BS}).

 So, our main focus will be on arbitrary ambient Riemannian manifolds $M$.
 After computing the formula for the first variation of the heat content, we see that critical domains are characterized by the so-called {\it constant flow property} (defined in section \ref{constantfp}), which basically says that the normal derivative of the temperature function (the {\it heat flow}) is constant on the boundary of the domain.
-The overdetermined heat equation which follows has been studied in the papers \cite{S1}, \cite{S2} and there, under the assumption that the ambient manifold is analytic, it is shown that a domain supports a solution to such overdetermined heat equation if and only if it is an {\it isoparametric tube}, that is, it admits a foliation by smooth, parallel, constant mean curvature hypersurfaces, degenerating to a unique (possibly singular) leaf which is a closed, minimal submanifold of $M$ (see Section \ref{isotubes}).
+The overdetermined heat equation which follows has been studied in the papers \cite{S1}, \cite{S2} and there, under the assumption that the ambient manifold is analytic, it is shown that a domain supports a solution to such overdetermined heat equation if and only if it is an {\it isoparametric tube}, that is, it admits a foliation by smooth, parallel, constant mean curvature hypersurfaces, degenerating to a leaf of possibly lower dimension; this singular leaf is always a smooth, closed, minimal submanifold of $M$ (see Section \ref{isotubes}).